netarchivesuite/solrwayback/README.md

 For more information about the warc-indexer see: https://github.com/ukwa/webarchive-discovery/wiki/Quick-Start

-### 3) TROUBLESHOOTING
-The SolrWayback log-file is in the folder tomcat-9/logs.
-See solrwayback.log or solrwayback_error.log The Solr log-file is in the folder solr-9/server/logs.
-See solr.log or solr-8983-console.log.

 **How to index on Linux and Mac:**

 Call `indexing/warc-indexer.sh -h` for usage and how to adjust the number of processes to use for indexing.
 We recommend moving your WARC files to the folders `warcs1` or `warcs2` and use the example below for your first time indexing.